No one can come to me unless the Father who sent me draws him; and I will raise him up on the last day.

 Our testimony is about Jesus.
 It’s never really about what we’ve been through, or what we have done.
 The Bible is so clear about that.

-2 Corinthians 5:19 For God was in Christ, reconciling the world to himself, no longer counting people’s sins against them.
-And he gave us this wonderful message of reconciliation NLT2
+For God was in Christ, reconciling the world to himself, no longer counting people’s sins against them.
+And he gave us this wonderful message of reconciliation.

-1 John 4:14 And we have seen, and we testify that the Father has sent his Son as the world’s Savior.
-CSB
+And we have seen, and we testify that the Father has sent His Son as the world’s Savior.

 Because the cost of my sin is death, and the free gift of God is eternal life, then my testimony must showcase my Savior, not me.
 Otherwise, people who hear about the sorrows and troubles in my life will just leave thinking about how sorry they are for me.